This post may contain affiliate links. Please see our disclosure policy.

 Coconut oil

-Massage a small amount of organic coconut oil onto the affected area to help reduce inflammation and redness.ย
+Massage a small amount of organic coconut oil onto the affected area to help encourage healing and soothe dryness and irritation

 Grab an ice pack, cool rag, or a bag of frozen veggies to apply to the razor burn to reduce skin swelling and soothe any irritations.